NCAR/ACOM-Python-Tutorial/README.md

 conda config --add channels conda-forge
 ```

-will probably want to download this
+You will probably want to download this tutorial to a space on your laptop or
-tutorial to a space on your laptop or workspace on Cheyenne, like so:
+workspace (e.g., `$HOME`) on Cheyenne, like so:

 ```bash
 git clone https://github.com/NCAR/ACOM-Python-Tutorial.git